SerGeRybakov/call_gate/README.rst

     async def my_coroutine():
         # code here

-Updating as a Context Manager
+Using as a Context Manager
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can also use the gate as a context manager with functions and coroutines: